chrisgrieser/obsidian-sembr/README.md

 - Dataview inline attributes (`key:: value`) are ignored.
 - The [Markdown Two-Space Rule](https://daringfireball.net/projects/markdown/syntax#p) is respected.
 - Markdown footnotes keys at the end of a sentence are factored in.
+- There is a minimum of 10 characters before a semantic line break is applied, to avoid commas within enumerations getting line breaks.

 ### Current Limitations
 - Punctuation in tables will result in a badly formatted table.
 - Code blocks are currently not respected by this plugin.
+- Even with the minimum of 10 characters, the plugin will have a few false positives with enumerations.

 ## Installation
 Right now, the plugin is still in beta.
 It can be installed with the [BRAT Plugin](https://github.com/TfTHacker/obsidian42-brat).